Show or hide filename extensions on Mac

 If you select “Show all filename extensions,” all extensions are shown, even for files that have “Hide extension” selected.
 If you unselect “Show all filename extensions,” then file extensions are shown or hidden based on their individual “Hide extension” settings.

 When you rename a file or folder, don’t change its filename extension, or you may no longer be able to open the file with the app that was used to create it.
-To be warned before you change an extension, select “Show warning before changing an extension” in the Advanced pane of Finder preferences.
+To be warned before you change an extension, select “Show warning before changing an extension” in the Advanced pane of Finder settings.

 If you want to change a file’s format, use the app you used to create the file.
 For example, TextEdit can convert a document from plain text format (.txt) to a rich text format (.rtf), and Preview can convert many types of graphics files.